tiger-pillow/ada_final/index.md

 <img src= './reg_nam_war.png' width="32%" height="32%"/>
 <img src= './reg_FL_war.png' width="32%" height="32%"/>

-### Despite the fact that most of the &beta;<sub>2</sub>-coefficients for war related events isn't significant, it is still worth to mention that most of them point in the same direction.
+### Despite the fact that most of the &beta;<sub>2</sub>-coefficients for war-related events aren't significant, it is still worth to mention that most of them point in the same direction.
 Immidiately after a war, there seems to be a decline in the production of these movies.
 This might be because the audience might be less receptive to war-related movies when it's close by.  <!-- How do I tab this paragraph to align with list?-->

 *   ### **Berlin Wall Contruction vs Demolition**.
 The opinion on the construction of a Berlin Wall was unanimous.
 It was terrible news, at least for East Berlin inhabitants.
 The demolition of the wall however, is remembered as one of the greatest parties in human history.
 Can we spot this in the data?